addyosmani/backbone-fundamentals/backbone-fundamentals.md

 A wizard interface is a good example of this, as shown with the “orgChart” example, above.
 There are multiple views that facilitate the entire workflow of the wizard.
 Rather than tightly coupling the view together by having them reference each other directly, we can decouple them and more explicitly model the workflow between them by introducing a mediator.

 The mediator extracts the workflow from the implementation details and creates a more natural abstraction at a higher level, showing us at a much faster glance what that workflow is.
-We no longer have to dig in to the details of each view in the workflow, to see what the workflow actually is.
+We no longer have to dig into the details of each view in the workflow, to see what the workflow actually is.

 #####Event Aggregator And Mediator Together